alenap93/kysely-crypto/README.md

-Crypto plugin for kysely fully typed, developed for Node.js but also runs on Deno and Bun; with this plugin you can encrypt or decrypt fields using crypto-js library.
+Crypto plugin for kysely, fully typed, developed for Node.js but also runs on Deno and Bun; with this plugin you can encrypt or decrypt fields using crypto-js library.